high101bro/DIVA-Assessment/README.md

 In this version, the user input is passed as a parameter to the query, and the SQLite database engine handles the parameterization, ensuring that the input is treated as data and not as part of the SQL command.
 This approach prevents SQL injection vulnerabilities.

+Alternatively, you can connect to the `sqlite3` database and with **adb shell** and collect all the credentials as the datase is also insecure.
+That said, this part is out of scope.

 ---
 ### Proof of Concept ###